nikolayrk/discord-peter/README.md

 3. Start chatting:
    - Mention your bot in any channel
    - Send text messages, images, or both

-   - Reply to any message while mentioning the bot to maintain conversation context
+   - Reply to any message while mentioning the bot to maintain conversation context.
+   - The bot automatically includes recent messages (last 10 minutes) from the channel (excluding bot messages) to maintain better context.
+   - Any images attached to those recent messages are also included in the context.
    - The bot will respond as Peter Griffin, including describing any images you share

 ## Installation